 The College was accredited by the New York Board of Regents.

-Figures reported in the American Law School Review indicate that there was a 50% reduction in the UF Law School enrollment, indicating the effect of the War on attendance.
+Figures reported in the American Law School Review indicate that there was a 50 percent reduction in the UF Law School enrollment, indicating the effect of the War on attendance.

 The library increased in size to 4,548 volumes.

-Fall enrollment of seventy-six students reflected the return of servicemen.
+Fall enrollment of 76 students reflected the return of servicemen.

 The law school became a member of the Association of American Law Schools

-More students, about 115, have enrolled than ever before in the Spring term.
-More are from other states than usual.
+More students, about 115, had enrolled than ever before in the Spring term.
+More were from other states than usual.
 In the Fall term 127 students were enrolled.